 4.)
 We also provide a 25-year labor warranty for all our work.

-We’re always thinking of ways to make sure your sound investment is protected so that, with Sungrade, you can rest easy for quite a number of trips around the sun!
+We’re always thinking of ways to make sure your sound investment is protected so you can rest easy for quite a few trips around the sun!

 How do you choose your installers?